 That’s an extra $51,000 that you could put toward your retirement savings.
 Why give all that money to student loan people?
 Why not use that money to help you reach your dental retirement goals faster?

 If you’re looking to refinance your dental school loans, we’ve worked out cash bonuses with many of the top lenders.
-By using one of our referral links, you could get $350 to $750 in cash back.
+By using one of our referral links, you could get a huge amount of cash back.
 See how much you could save by refinancing.